-Status: Signed into law on October 7, 2017

-Board Position: Support

-Extended the sunset for the California State Board of Optometry and its authority to appoint an executive officer from January 1, 2018 to January 1, 2022; redefined the term "advertise" to include the Internet for purposes of the Optometry Practice Act; and made various changes to statute to improve the state's oversight of the optometry profession and related eye health professions.
-This bill enabled the Board to look up a licensing applicant in the National Practitioner Data Bank (NPDB) before issuing a license, and deleted the authority to award letters of sponsorship to foreign graduates.
-This bill expressly declared that the Board has discretion to approve or deny an applicant with prior disciplinary issues.
+- Status: Signed into law on October 7, 2017 - 45 Board Position: Support include the Internet for purposes of the Optometry Practice Act; and made various changes to the 1 statute to improve the state's oversight of the optometry profession and related eye health 2 professions.
+This bill enabled the Board to look up a licensing applicant in the National Practitioner 3 Data Bank (NPDB) before issuing a license and deleted the authority to award letters of 4 sponsorship to foreign graduates.
+This bill expressly declared that the Board has the discretion to approve or deny an applicant with prior disciplinary issues.
 This bill provided the Board with express inspection authority for optician businesses.